CFSAN-Biostatistics/RIPS/README.md

 ### Step-by-Step
 **Step 1**:
 In the top right,  select a taxon and date.
-Click the blue "Run" button to dowload the selected day's data.
+Click the blue "Run" button to dowload the selected day's data and analyze it.

-If a report exists for the selected day, a grey popup box will show on the bottom right, indicating the progess of the dashboard.
+If a report exists for the selected day, a gray popup box will show on the bottom right, indicating the progess.

-An ordered horizontal graph will popup on the center box containing all the clusters.
+An ordered horizontal graph will popup on the center box containing all the available clusters for that day's report.

 **Step 2**:
-Select a cluster by clicking on it.
+Select a cluster by clicking on it, the selected cluster will be highlighted on the graph and non-selected clusters will be dimmed.

 Details of the isolates in the cluster will display in the two seperate table below.